About Story and Flour-throwing

 “We write to taste life twice, in the moment and in retrospection.” -Anaïs Nin ::::

 My name is Lisa.
-I started this blog in 2011 in my kitchen in Mountain View, California by way of Chicago, having moved to Atlanta, Georgia in July 2014.
+I started this blog in 2011 in my kitchen in Mountain View, California by way of Chicago, then moved to Atlanta, Georgia in July 2014.
 We each have a story to tell and this is mine, in my kitchen.
 I learned to cook in my mother’s kitchen, summers in Maine in a four-star restaurant while in high school, and in my own kitchens.
 A few years before I started the blog, I started taking photos of food for fun: impressive displays of a set table, or of colorful, abundant vegetables at farmers’ markets, or simply the close-up texture of a fine crumb cake.
 Food is a many-sensoried experience.
 The taste and unusual flavor combinations of food make me happy, as well as the visual.
 The visual can be pure art, even without a fancy display.
-The dull shimmer of a smooth summer tomato, the deep green hem of a cut edge of basil, the topography of a crusty foccacia top, or a burnished, sienna skin of an oven-roasted chicken are all photo-worthy.
+The dull shimmer of a smooth summer tomato, the deep green hem of a cut edge of basil, the topography of a crusty foccacia top, or a burnished, sienna skin of an oven-roasted chicken all captured my eye.

 As I was photographing, I developed a nasty habit of collecting recipes.
 Many of them have been left untouched, folded up in cooking books or magazines, or my large binder of recipes, waiting to be explored.
 After compiling an embarrassing number of recipes and photos, I finally decided that one must share.
 This is my kitchen storybook, with words and with pictures exploring my passion for food and its creations.
 When I was on maternity leave from working full-time as a physician, creative energies were sparking and crackling inside.
 Thus, the blog was started and became my creative outlet.
 And so here is my online adventure, tackling these new frontiers of recipes and techniques, and writing my story.